Yapese Empire: Sayinike: Lamotrek and Satawal

-In addition to the larger sawey tribute system, s smaller and more localised system of trade and tribute was practised among Lamotrek, Satawal and Elato until the 1950s.
+In addition to the larger sawey tribute system, smaller and more localised system of trade and tribute was practised among Lamotrek, Satawal and Elato until the 1950s.
 This relationship was known as the ke ("fish hook") system.
 Lamotrek was considered to be the dominant island and controlled the other two.
 As such, Satawal and Elato were required to present semi-annual tributes to Lamotrek as a sign of deference.

 Decline

 The United States administration of the Trust Territory of the Pacific Islands after the Second World War found it challenging to operate through the Yapese institution due to the lack of cooperation and engagement on the part of the Yapese.

-The Empire was also bound to disintegrate due to multiple other factors.
+The empire was also bound to disintegrate due to multiple other factors.
 One such factor was through the spread of Christianity, particularly Catholicism, and modern education.
-These acted as a wedge between Yap, which was mostly pagan during the Spanish and German periods of colonisation, and the other islands of the Empire, which were mostly Catholic.
-The Japanese imperial administration and US administration of the islands also built and maintained schools which further challenged the Empire's institutions, acting as an equaliser.
+These acted as a wedge between Yap, which was mostly pagan during the Spanish and German periods of colonization, and the other islands of the empire, which were mostly Catholic.
+The Japanese imperial administration and US administration of the islands also built and maintained schools which further challenged the Empire's institutions, acting as an equalizer.

-Modern Western and Japanese modes of transport also helped disintegrate the Empire.
+Modern Western and Japanese modes of transport also helped disintegrate the empire.
 The Japanese restricted traditional forms of inter-island transport through native canoes.
 This meant that the historically large canoe fleets that were bound to assemble in Ulithi for Yap to make the tribute payments could no longer do so, resulting in a decline in the art and use of traditional navigation methods.
 Traditional canoes were replaced with more modern naval vessels.